Cooking Class with Local Family

 Pepián

-This is the traditional Guatemala Meat Spicy Stew, which is seen by most Guatemalans as the national dish.
-It is one of the oldest dishes in Guatemalan food heritage, borne out of the fusion of the Spanish and Mayan cultures.
-It is a meat and vegetables stew dish prepared in a thick and rich sauce from wealth of roasted spices like pepitoria, sesame seeds and many others all very well blended together with roasted tomato and squash.
-It always contains vegetables and fruits – such as pear, squash, carrot, potato and corn on the cob.
+This is the traditional Guatemala Meat Spicy Stew, which is considered by many Guatemalans to be the national dish, Pepíán is one of the oldest treasures of our culinary heritage, born from the fusión of Spanish and Mayan traditions.
+This meat and vegetable stew is prepared in a thick, rich sauce made from roasted spices such as pepitoria (ground pumpkin seeds), sesame seeds, and others, all blended with roasted tomato and squash.
+It always includes vegetables and fruits such as pear, squash, carrot, potato, and corn on the cob.
 The main secret of the dish is the love and the amount of chili (not tongue-numbing spicy) that we will add.

 Dish 2